thehappydinoa/aquosRemote/README.rst

 .. code:: python

-    from aquosRemote import aquosTV
+    from aquosRemote.aquos import aquosTV

-    aquos = aquosTV('TV', 'IP.ADD.RESS.XX') # Without Auth
+    aquos = aquosTV('IP.ADD.RESS.XX') # Without Auth
-    aquos = aquosTV('TV', 'IP.ADD.RESS.XX', 'username','password') # With Auth
+    aquos = aquosTV('IP.ADD.RESS.XX', 'username', 'password') # With Auth
     aquos.tv_on()
     ...

 DEPENDENCIES
 ------------

-This has been tested with Python 2.6 and 2.7.
+This has been tested with Python 2.6 and Python 3.6.

 LICENSE
 -------